kuniss/XtendFlow/README.md

 than one input port or output port without using full qualified port names as then the operator is treated as Xtend's pairing operator.

 ## Implicit Input Ports

-Under circumstances a flow needs to be started by an event without any data delivering; e.g. on an intial start of a program.
-In this case the definition of the inpurt port may be omitted.
+Under circumstances a flow needs to be started by an event without any data delivering; e.g. on an initial start of a program.
+In this case the definition of the input port may be omitted.
 The framework will create an implicit input port of type `de.grammarcraft.xtend.flow.data.None`.

 Let's assume a function unit with no input port declared.
 It reads user input from the console - a typical use case for starting a flow without explicit input data delivery:
 ```